 - Accessorize!
 After the bigger ticket items, you can focus on the fun stuff: the cute accessories!
 For textiles, consider a soft rug for baby to crawl on, curtains to block out light while they’re sleeping, crib sheet and crib skirt to decorate their bed space, and a coordinating changing pad cover.
 Add bookends, a garbage can, laundry basket or hamper, wall art items, or picture frames to complete your look!
 Tip: Just like my step # 5, use scrap paper cut to the size of any wall art and your painter’s tape to temporarily hang up any wall art before putting holes in the wall.

 - Buy or DIY.
 If you’re a crafty mom, it’s time hand craft some items for little miss or mister.
 If you’d rather buy than DIY, get shopping!
 If you want that crafty look but don’t have the time/talent, consider shopping on etsy for custom handmade work to make the room complete!
-If desired, don’t forget to personalize their space with something stating their name or initial, much like the yarn wrapped letters I made for Brielle’s room.
+If desired, don’t forget to personalize their space with something stating their name or initial, much like the yarn wrapped letters I made for Brielle’s room or ombre painted ones I made for Hailey’s.

 - Assemble, accessorize, hang and prepare!
 All your hard work of researching, analyzing, pinning and buying is about to pay off!
 With all your temporary markings in place, go ahead and start nailing in the walls, assembling the furniture and washing those newly purchased sheets!